Tools & Integrations

-Sidekick can connect to the tools your team already uses and look up context from them, directly inside a support conversation.
-Instead of switching tabs to check Linear, GitHub, Datadog, or Notion, you ask Sidekick and it surfaces what's relevant.
+Sidekick treats Plain's own data as home base and reaches outward through every connected integration.
+Instead of switching tabs to check Linear, GitHub, Datadog, or Notion, you ask Sidekick and it surfaces what's relevant, directly inside a conversation.

 How to connect an integration